Getting Started

 Initialize the Android SDK with the License Key

-Initialise the Anyline SDK before you do anything related to Anyline and handle the exception:
+Initialize the Anyline SDK before you do anything related to Anyline and handle the exception.
+For a full explanation of the available initialization strategies, please follow How to Initialize Anyline Mobile SDK.

 // This must be called before doing anything Anyline-related!